teja2495/youtube-shortcuts/README.md

 ### 📋 Playlist Page Improvements

 4. **Quick Action Icons**
-   - **Remove button (X icon)**: Instantly remove videos from playlists without opening the 3-dot menu
+   - **Remove button (X icon)**: Instantly remove videos from any playlist without opening the 3-dot menu
    - **Save to Playlist button**: Quick access to save videos to other playlists
-   - Icons appear next to each video in playlist views
+   - Icons appear next to each video in all playlist views
    - No more clicking through menus for common actions

 ## Features